burlesona/httppromise/Readme.md

 http.delete(url,data) // I guess you can send data with a delete request? http.request(method,url,data) // If you gotta be l33t

-// NOICE! and what methods are on the response object? response = http.get('/whatever') response.then() // always happens response.success() // 200 status codes
+// NICE! and what methods are on the response object? response = http.get('/whatever') response.then() // always happens response.success() // 200 status codes